-Since March last year, most events had to pivot toward a virtual-only model.
-And despite event planners having to accommodate to the unexpected, many experienced great success and started to embrace the benefits that virtual brought to their events.
+In March 2020 most events had to pivot toward a virtual-only model.
+And despite event planners having to accommodate the unexpected, many experienced great success and started to embrace the benefits that the virtual world brought to their events.

 So, what is a hybrid event?